In a designathon [a design hackathon], children (aged 8 - 12) come together to tackle issues that matter to them. Together, they . . .

 Acquire 21st Century skills: creative thinking, collaboration and global citizenship

-Develop an agile mindset by working hands-on with new technologies
+Develop an agile mindset by working hands-on with simple electronics

 Practice presenting to an audience in a supportive environment